The Doctor (Star Trek): Depiction

 The Doctor submits a holonovel titled Photons Be Free to a publisher on Earth, detailing the manner in which holograms are sometimes treated by Starfleet.
 His characters are closely based on Voyagers crew, but exaggerated to appear more intense and vicious, creating fears among the crew their reputations would be ruined.
 Tom Paris convinces The Doctor to make adjustments without sacrificing his theme.
 The Doctor lacks legal rights as Federation law does not classify him as a "sentient being".
 Thus he is forbidden to make any subsequent changes to the holonovel.
 Captain Janeway's efforts result in The Doctor being accorded the status of "artist", although not a "person".
 This permits him to rewrite the novel.
 Four months later, it is known throughout the Alpha Quadrant as a very thought-provoking piece of work.
 Several other EMHs, now relegated to mining duty, experience the novel.

 The Doctor's standard greeting is "Please state the nature of the medical emergency" when activated, though later modified to say whatever he chooses.
 In "Jetrel", it is revealed that he was given the ability to activate and deactivate himself.

 The Doctor later acquires a mobile holographic emitter from the 29th century ("Future's End").
-Although he has previously been confined to Sickbay or the Holodeck, the mobile emitter allows The Doctor to move about freely, making him ideal for missions where the environment would be harmful or otherwise fatal to the crew.
+Although he has previously been confined to Sickbay or the Holodeck, the mobile emitter allows The Doctor to move about freely, making him ideal for missions where the environment would be harmful or fatal to the crew.
 In one notable incident, when an away team is trapped on a radioactive planet, The Doctor is able to infiltrate the people and almost single-handedly rescue the team because, as he points out, being a hologram renders him immune to the radiation, stating that "being a hologram does have its advantages."
+The Doctor continues his use of the emitter in Star Trek: Prodigy and Starfleet Academy.

 In a 2020 interview, Picardo recalled his initial reticence to the concept of a mobile emitter:

 I remember I was in [Voyager producer] Brannon Braga's office when he told me.
 He said, "Your character is so popular, we need to be able to put you in more scripts, in more situations and settings.
 What do you think?"
 I said, "I think it's a bad idea."
 This was one time when I was clearly wrong and the producers were absolutely, a hundred percent right.
 I conveyed to him exactly what I described to you earlier, that the character's differences define him and make him interesting to the audience.
 If I'm not limited to the sickbay or the holodeck, then I'll just be like anybody else.
 I'm glad they did it, as it gave me many more stories.
 But because the character had been kind of a break-out character ... whenever somebody plans to mess with a winning formula, I think anyone's reaction would be, "Are we sure we want to do that?"